 If you do end up turning on the link tracking feature and then decide you aren’t interested in it, you can follow these steps to turn it off.
 We recommend keeping it disabled.
 While it may help you remember what you’ve looked at, Meta is known for violating its own privacy policies.
 It doesn’t need any additional help spying on you.

-Well, we can talk about the reason Facebook says it’s tracking link history, which is to give you the option to see all the links you’ve visited in the past 30 days.
-While this is a nice way to grab something you were looking for that you may have forgotten to save, we don’t know if that’s the real reason.
+Facebook says it’s tracking link history to give you the option to see all the links you’ve visited in the past 30 days.
+While this is a nice way to find something you were looking for that you may have forgotten to save, we don’t know if this is the real reason.
 If you read the fine print, the reason becomes a little clearer.

 The help page on turning off link history mentions that Facebook can use this data to improve your ads across all Meta technologies.
-This is just a fancy way of saying Meta’s watching you and you’re actually giving permission.
+This is just a fancy way of saying Meta’s watching you and you’re actually giving permission for them to sell your data to advertisers.
 Considering that Meta is being called out again as of December 2023 for violating its own privacy policies, it’s a wonder any of us keep these apps on our phones.
 Data sales is a big business, and Meta is raking in the cash.

 As a general rule, you shouldn’t give companies the permissions necessary to track you.
-This means disabling every possible cookie, using ad blockers and anti-tracking technology, and, yes, disabling Facebook’s link history tracking.
+This means disabling unnecessary cookies, using ad blockers and anti-tracking technology, and, yes, disabling Facebook’s link history tracking.
 The slight benefit of having the link tracking isn’t nearly worth having all your data viewed, especially considering Facebook and Instagram are tracking your activity on your entire phone, not just when you’re on the app.

 How to protect your privacy on social media